-Financial Resources and Options to pay for your care4you2, LLC STNA Class
+Financial Resources and Options to pay for your care4you2 STNA Class

 As we learn of different options that exist for program fee assistance, we will add that information to this page.

-1. Pay On Your Own: You can register and pay for your classes with cash, a debit or credit card (VISA, Master card or Discover) or a money order.
+1. Pay On Your Own: You can register and pay for your classes with cash or a money order.
 We do NOT accept personal checks.
 If you register online, you must use a PAYPAL account to pay in full for your classes.
-If you register over the phone you must do so with a debit or credit card payment in full.
 If you pay in person, you can use any of the payment methods (except PAYPAL) listed above.

 2. Use the NEW PAYPAL 6 months financing option!
 Submit your online payment information and request the 6 month option to pay.
 The applicant’s credit history is checked and, if approved the applicant knows within seconds of the approval.
 Payment is immediate to care4you2 and the student then makes payments over 6 months to the finance company who approved him/her.

 3. Apply for a student credit card.
 We have the name and telephone number of an organization that offers College Credit Cards with a limit of $300-$2500.
 They will ask for our name, address, phone number, date of birth, if you are working-name of company and your work telephone number, your income, the name of the school you are attending (care4you2), and your expected graduation date.
 They will assign you an ID and try to have an approval/denial within 2 hours to 7 days.
 If approved it will take 7-10 business days to receive the credit card.
 Please call or visit us for details.